luismfonseca/agile-scala-android/README.md

 agile-scala-android is an extension for the Scala build tool [sbt][] which aims to make it as simple as possible to get started with Scala on Android.

 Together with several technologies, you can create and build a simple Android Scala project in a matter of seconds.
+The sbt plugin [pfn/android-sdk-plugin][] is used to handle the Android building aspect, and this plugin brings more features that are added ontop of it.

 ## Getting started